roadtocode4u/spaceship/docs/icp/51-css-variables/51-css-variables.md

 **`:root` variable in CSS**

-In CSS, `:root` is similar to the `<html>` tag and allows for the creation of global CSS custom properties that can hold colors, sizes, and other attributes, making it easy to modify the styling of the entire website.
+The `:root` selector in CSS is like the boss of all selectors.
+It lets you create global CSS variables that can hold various things like `colors`, `sizes`, and more.
+This is super handy because you can change the whole look of your website from one place!

 **Example :**